 I clearly remember when I first installed Google Chrome and realized that is far superior to the browser that I was using before Chrome.
 The moment for me when I realized that I will not be able to switch back to IE was when I discovered that I can create shortcuts out of websites such as Gmail and when launching Chrome it will present the site for me as an app!

-Before that I had such moment, when I discovered Gmail and the way Gmail is using labels instead of folders.
+Before that, I had such moment, when I discovered Gmail and the way Gmail is using labels instead of folders.
 I instantly said goodbye to Outlook and Hotmail and Yahoo Mail!
-Whenever I had to use Outlook at work it was such a pain afterwards and I just could not understand why I was putting up with this slow beast for so long!
+Whenever I had to use Outlook at work it was such a pain afterward and I just could not understand why I was putting up with this slow beast for so long!

 Years before that I discovered IE4 is much superior to Netscape and I do not remember what was the tiny feature that pushed me over to use IE, but I never turned back!

 They all had tiny features that pushed me over and made me never look back.
 Kindle had seamless syncing.
-Instapaper allowed me to read longer articles in a clutter free format. iPod and iTunes were far superior, but the final straw for me were the seamless podcast experience!
+Instapaper allowed me to read longer articles in a clutter-free format. iPod and iTunes were far superior, but the final straw for me was the seamless podcast experience!